berniegp/mock-xmlhttprequest/README.md

 - [Programmatic responses](#responding-to-mockxhr-requests-programmatically).
 - [Request lifecycle hooks](#mockxhr-lifecycle-hooks).

 You can simulate responses, upload progress, errors, and other interactions with the [mock response methods](#mock-response-methods).
-These automatically handle lower-level processing like emitting events and changing the `readystate` property of `XMLHttpRequest`.
+These automatically handle lower-level processing such as emitting events and changing the `readystate` property of `XMLHttpRequest`.

 ## Table of contents
 - [Installation](#installation)